I have some good news for you.

 - Have you received electroshock therapy in the past?

-- History of suicide attempts or presence of active suicidal thoughts?
+- History of suicide attempts or the presence of active suicidal thoughts?

-Let your independent life insurance professional know all about your depression up front.
+Let your independent life insurance broker know all about your depressive disorder upfront.
 The more they know, the better they can shop you to the right company.
+Any other medical history needs to be discussed as well.

 The independent agent works for you, not the insurance company so don’t hide anything from them.